Google Ads for Pest Control Companies Australia | MarketInc

 Report, reforecast and grow

 Monthly report covering spend, inbound calls, cost per booked treatment and estimated job revenue.
 Quarterly strategy review.
-Year-over-year comparisons and seasonal trend planning once the account has the data to make them meaningful.
+Year over year comparisons and seasonal trend planning once the account has the data to make them meaningful.

 Results

-Averages across active pest control Google Ads accounts we manage across Australia.
-Numbers are account-verifiable and available to review with your account lead before any external use.
+Averages across active pest control google ads accounts we manage across Australia.
+Numbers are account verifiable and available to review with your account lead before any external use.

-41% Cost per booked treatment reduction within the first 90 days versus prior agency or self-managed baseline
+42% Cost per booked treatment reduction within the first 90 days versus prior agency or self-managed baseline

-5.1x Average ROAS across pest control accounts measured on estimated job revenue per booked treatment
+5.4x Average ROAS across pest control accounts measured on estimated job revenue per booked treatment

-96% Client retention at 12 months because we report on booked treatments, not impressions or click-through rates
+96% Client retention at 12 months because we report on booked treatments, not impressions or click through rates

 How we work together